About Rates Harmonisation

 What options are available to me if I feel the changes will cause me financial pressure?

-Council’s existing Hardship Policy will be available to assist ratepayers who are eligible for assistance.
+Council’s existing Hardship Policy (PDF, 64KB) will be available to assist ratepayers who are eligible for assistance.
 Ratepayers can also apply to pay their rates using an instalment plan instead of paying them as a lump sum.